lchromel/telegram_prompt_bot/guide.md

 - **Shoes:** sneakers, bulky trainers, sandals with socks

 **Example Phrases:**

+*Runway prep-school remix — man wearing an oversized pink graphic tee layered over a plaid shirt, wide khaki trousers, round glasses and a slick hairstyle, walking confidently under stage lights.*

+*Urban summer cool — man in a striped button-down shirt worn open over a mesh tank, with dark wide-leg jeans, white sneakers and a bandana loosely tied around the neck.*

+*Color-blocked maximalism — man in a pink-and-green striped sweater vest over a white shirt, beige tailored shorts, chunky white platform shoes, pink bucket hat and mini handbag.*

+*Graphic streetwear with culture flair — man in mustard wide-leg trousers, navy jacket, and a black beanie, accessorized with a bold patterned crossbody bag and coffee in hand.*

+*Clean and color-popped utility look — man standing still in an orange oversized sweatshirt, white cargo pants with oversized pockets, white sneakers, and a cream cap, against a minimal wall.*

+*Layered textures in monochrome blue — man in a cable-knit blue sweater over a shirt, printed baggy jeans, tan moccasins, large tote with plush charms, walking on a wet city street.*

+*Playful vintage daisycore — tall man in a light blue cardigan covered in daisy prints, red wide trousers, bucket hat and white sneakers, carrying a neutral tote bag and layered beaded necklaces.*

 - *Wearing a patterned tunic over jogger pants, layered with a bomber, gold ring on one hand and beaded bracelet on the other*
 - *Short fade haircut with dyed tips, wraparound shades, and a silk scarf tied around the neck*